+Many SaaS buyers overpay by 30% because they overlook critical evaluation factors during the acquisition process.
 Owning and buying a Software-as-a-Service (SaaS) business is increasingly popular due to its recurring revenue model, scalability, and growth potential.
-Acquiring a SaaS business requires careful planning and a solid understanding of the process.
+However, acquiring a SaaS business requires careful planning and a solid understanding of the process to avoid costly mistakes.
 This guide outlines a straightforward framework for a successful SaaS purchase.

 Read More: M&A Hot list | The Top 10 Online Businesses Buyers Are Searching For